-Part 3A - Additional duty on certain dutiable transactions involving foreign persons
+Part 3A - Additional duty on certain dutiable transactions involving foreign

-- (a) the dutiable transaction is the acquisition of property which is residential land that has an existing dwelling on it; and - (b) as a result of the dutiable transaction, the whole of the property is or will be held by the parties to a marriage or significant relationship, or by caring partners, as joint tenants or as tenants in common in equal shares; and - (c) only one transferee for the transaction is a foreign natural person; and - (d) the property is to be the principal place of residence for both transferees for the dutiable transaction within the 6-month period after the transaction. - (2) If a dutiable transaction meets the requirements of subsection (1), and duty has been paid under this Part on the transaction, the Commissioner must - (a) reassess the duty payable under this Part on the dutiable transaction; and - (b) refund any amount of duty paid in respect of the dutiable transaction that is in excess of the amount so reassessed. - (3) Despite subsection (1), a transferee must notify the Commissioner, in writing, as soon as practicable after becoming aware that - within the 6-month period after the relevant dutiable transaction.
+(a) the dutiable transaction is the acquisition of property which is residential land that has an existing dwelling on it; and (b) as a result of the dutiable transaction, the whole of the property is or will be held by the parties to a marriage or significant relationship, or by caring partners, as joint tenants or as tenants in common in equal shares; and (c) only one transferee for the transaction is a foreign natural person; and (d) the property is to be the principal place of residence for both transferees for the dutiable transaction within the 6-month period after the transaction.
+(2) If a dutiable transaction meets the requirements of subsection (1), and duty has been paid under this Part on the transaction, the Commissioner must - (a) reassess the duty payable under this Part on the dutiable transaction; and (b) refund any amount of duty paid in respect of the dutiable transaction that is in excess of the amount so reassessed.

+(3) Despite subsection (1), a transferee must notify the Commissioner, in writing, as soon as practicable after becoming aware that - s.
+30J s.
+30J Part 3A - Additional duty on certain dutiable transactions involving foreign persons within the 6-month period after the relevant dutiable transaction.

-- a transferee is not intending, or both (a) transferees are not intending, to use the property as a principal place residence; or - (b) a transferee has not, or both transferees have not, used the property as a principal place of residence -
+- (a) a transferee is not intending, or both transferees are not intending, to use the property as a principal place of residence; or - (b) a transferee has not, or both transferees have not, used the property as a principal place of residence -

-- If the Commissioner becomes aware that a (4) transferee, for a dutiable transaction referred to in subsection (1), has not used the property acquired under the dutiable transaction as a principal place of residence within the 6-month period after the dutiable transaction, Commissioner must reassess the duty payable on the dutiable transaction under this Part as if, at the time the dutiable transaction occurred, this section did not apply to the dutiable transaction. - Despite subsection (4), a transferee for a dutiable (5) transaction be reassessed to under subsection may apply to the Commissioner, in writing, for the duty on the dutiable transaction not to be so reassessed. - (6) After considering application under an subsection (5), the Commissioner may decide that there are reasonable grounds not to reassess duty on a dutiable transaction in accordance with subsection (4).
+- (4) If the Commissioner becomes aware that a transferee, for a dutiable transaction referred to in subsection (1), has not used the property acquired under the dutiable transaction as a principal place of residence within the 6-month period after the dutiable transaction, the Commissioner must reassess the duty payable on the dutiable transaction under this Part as if, at the time the dutiable transaction occurred, this section did not apply to the dutiable transaction. - (5) Despite subsection (4), a transferee for a dutiable transaction to be reassessed under that subsection may apply to the Commissioner, in writing, for the duty on the dutiable transaction not to be so reassessed. - (6) After considering an application under subsection (5), the Commissioner may decide that there are reasonable grounds not to reassess duty on a dutiable transaction in accordance with subsection (4).